 Another thing that can happen to a pick-up, specifically in the case of Fender-style single-coil pick-ups, is that in some cases, the insulation can chemically react with the rods over a long period of time and the pick-up subsequently shorts out.

 2) Stray Pieces Of Metal Getting Lodged In The Coil

 Another thing that could happen is a foreign object of some kind, or a piece of metal managed to get itself into the coil and sever it.

-I imagine that this sort of thing isn’t nearly as common unless you’re playing guitar in a machine-shop or some other area where there are a lot of very small pieces of metal fibers.
+I imagine that this sort of thing isn’t nearly as common unless you’re playing guitar in a machine shop or some other area where there are a lot of very small pieces of metal fibres.

-As one user stated on the Seymour Duncan forums, the magnet wire could become deteriorated over time, especially over decades, and lead to breakage and a subsequent shorting of the coil.
+As one user stated on the Seymour Duncan forums, the magnet wire could deteriorate over time, especially over decades, and lead to breakage and a subsequent shorting of the coil.

 In addition to the lacquer insulation on the magnet wire could flake off in a couple of spots and then touch another piece of metal and then short out.